 I have come across several tips with using cold water on natural hair.
 The cold water helps to seal the cuticle of the hair shaft.
 Refrigerating your leave-in conditioner will help with sealing your hairs cuticle and giving your hair that added shine.

 Pre-poo with olive oil

-Protein treatment prior to straightening your hair:
+Protein treatment before straightening your hair:

-Mix your cream and gel: Wait really???
+Mix your cream and gel: Wait, really???

 Hair Webbing: dehydration and split end:

 Your hair will always tell you what it needs.
-It important to pay attention to the signs.
+It is important to pay attention to the signs.
 A good indication that your hair needs moisture is to take your fingers and spread them apart as if you are trying to finger detangle.
-If the hair is sticking together this is a sign of improper hydration and possibly split ends.
+If the hair is sticking together, this is a sign of improper hydration and possibly split ends.
 Get your leave-in spray, d.i.y leave in the mixture, or deep conditioner out and give your hair some TLC.

 Know when breakage usually happens:

 When you are aware of the times, your hair is prone to damage, it will make it easier to prevent and keep your hair healthy.
 Breakage usually happens while taking down a protective style, during detangling or while wearing your hair out loosely such as twist outs.
 Be extremely careful during those times.
 If you find yourself frustrated during styling or taking a style down, please take a break and resume later.